reactjs/react.dev/content/docs/reference-react.md

 ```

 You can also use it with the shorthand `<></>` syntax.
 For more information, see [React v16.2.0: Improved Support for Fragments](/blog/2017/11/28/react-v16.2.0-fragment-support.html).

+### `React.forwardRef`

+`React.forwardRef` accepts a render function that receives `props` and `ref` parameters and returns a React node.
+Ref forwarding is a technique for passing a [ref](/docs/refs-and-the-dom.html) through a component to one of its descendants.
+This technique can be particularly useful with [higher-order components](/docs/higher-order-components.html):
+`embed:reference-react-forward-ref.js`

+For more information, see [forwarding refs](/docs/forwarding-refs.html).